Glory-AI/linux-systems-for-robotics/linux-notes/filesystem.md

 This contains software built from ground up that are not part of the built in installation of your system i.e. add on applications.
 The applications go into the opt/bin and the libraries in opt/lib.

+10. /srv

+This directory contains data for servers.
+When running a web app etc. on your system, the HTML files stay here.
+It contains server specific related services.